brunomourasoares/myaccessweb/README.md

 ```
 src/main/resources/application-dev.properties
 ```
-> PS: you need create database first, import_mysql.sql is used for create users, visitors, entrances and exits!>
+> PS: you need create database first, mysql.sql is used for create users, visitors, entrances and exits!>

 - *MyAccessWeb Users*
 ```